 A full review of the Group's portfolio is carried out quarterly under the supervision of the CRR&C in order to review all loans which meet certain criteria.
 These criteria are revised regularly to keep up with market developments and are specific to each country.
-The criteria for specific provisions currently include all non-performing loans and all performing restructured loans with direct facilities in excess of €7.5million.
+The criteria for specific provisions currently include the following: